Easy Homemade Fudge

 Easy Homemade Fudge Recipe

-I love a really good fudge.
+I love a really good easy fudge recipe.
 The only problem is that I had a grandma who would make us her amazing fudge every Christmas season.
 It left me with such expectations that every time I eat any fudge, it nearly always fails to satisfy.
 Grandma’s fudge had a perfect texture, smooth, just soft enough without being too squish-able.
 Never gritty and not overly sweet.
 The chocolate comes through first and foremost in a smooth, luscious bite.
 Grandma always had swagger in the kitchen, but it was lovingly wrapped in her complete humility and the twinkle in her eye.

 What seems like forever ago, I had found grandma’s fudge recipe notecard and started faithfully replicating her Christmas giving of fudge every year.
 At first it took me a while to read between the lines in the sparsely written recipe card, but it wasn’t long before I started to understand the nuances in the technique and we could consistently make a successful batch vs one that Diane & I would scuttle off to the side and eventually eat, not feeling it good enough to be passed on to others.
 When we finally felt we understood it enough to pass on the recipe & share it with everyone, we gladly shared the recipe & a bit of grandma’s story.